DonaldKLee/StudyHawk/README.md

 # Tools
 ## Libraries/Modules:
-**win10toast** - A module that allows this script to send out notifications </br>
+**win10toast** - A module that allows Python scripts to send out notifications </br>
 **PyQt5** - A module used to create the GUI of this program

 ## Important
 This program has not been thoroughly tested on other devices.
-</br>By using this program, you will be held accountable for anything that this program has potentially cause.
+</br>By using this program, you will be held accountable for anything that this program has potentially caused.